solliancenet/microsoft-postgresql-developer-guide/06_Networking_Security/06_01_Securing.md

 Data stored in the Azure Database for PostgreSQL Flexible Server instances are encrypted at rest by default.
 Any automated backups are also encrypted to prevent potential leakage of data to unauthorized parties.
 This encryption is typically performed with a key generated when the Azure Database for PostgreSQL Flexible Server instance is created.

+Encryption of these artifacts is done using a Microsoft managed key by default, however it is possible to use your own customer managed key.
+This can be accomplished by using Azure Key Vault and managed identities.
+The key must be contiuously accessible or the server will go into an `inaccessible` state.

+Reference [Azure Database for PostgreSQL - Flexible Server Data Encryption with a Customer-managed Key](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-data-encryption) for the latest information.

 In addition to be encrypted at rest, data can be encrypted during transit using SSL/TLS.
 SSL/TLS is enabled by default.
 As previously discussed, it may be necessary to [modify the applications](https://learn.microsoft.com/azure/postgresql/flexible-server/howto-configure-ssl) to support this change and configure the appropriate TLS validation settings.
 It is possible to allow insecure connections for legacy applications or enforce a minimum TLS version for connections, **but this should be used sparingly and in highly network-protected environments**.
 Flexible Server's TLS enforcement status can be set through the `require_secure_transport` PostgreSQL server parameter.
 Consult the guides below.

 - [Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/flexible-server/how-to-connect-tls-ssl)